 - 14.5.1.
 A unit member shall not be evaluated based upon the use of publisher's norms established by standardized tests. - 14.5.2.
-The goals, objectives, and standards for a particular unit member shall take into account the characteristics of students, class size, and availability of resources as established under dDistrict policies and procedures, the availability of equipment and materials identified by dDistrict standardized lists for the program being evaluated, and bBoard-established goals, objectives, and standards. - 14.5.3.
+The goals, objectives, and standards for a particular unit member shall take into account the characteristics of students, class size, and availability of resources as established under District policies and procedures, the availability of equipment and materials identified by District standardized lists for the program being evaluated, and Boardestablished goals, objectives, and standards. - 14.5.3.
 Unit members shall not evaluate other unit members. - 14.5.4.
-No mechanical or electronic rRecording devices may only be used to record conferences, classroom instruction or meetings involving unit members and their supervisors unless if agreed to by all Parties.
+Recording devices may only be used to record conferences, classroom instruction or meetings involving unit members and their supervisors if agreed to by all Parties.
 (See Appendix I)